(Originally published 2014. Updated February 2019.)

 Although often a time of excitement and anticipation, pregnancy can also bring with it an overwhelming amount of uncertainty.
 While we sympathize with any questions you may have about sleep training, nutrition, or discipline, we will leave these topics to the experts.
 What we can give you is some information and reassurance about your employment rights and obligations before, during, and after your pregnancy.

 In British Columbia, both employment standards and human rights legislation afford a number of protections to pregnant employees.
 If you are currently working and are (or plan to become) pregnant, here are six key things to keep in mind:

-1. You are entitled to a maximum of 52 weeks of unpaid leave, consisting of 17 weeks of pregnancy leave and 35 weeks of parental leave.
-A birth mother who has not taken pregnancy leave is entitled to take up to 37 weeks of unpaid leave.
-The 52 week maximum can be extended for special circumstances, and the Employment Standards Act (the ESA) has rules for start and end dates.
+1. You are entitled to up to 17 weeks of maternity leave and up to 61 weeks of parental leave.
+These maximums can be extended for special circumstances, and the Employment Standards Act (the ESA) has rules for start and end dates.